aimanaress/aimanaress/README.md

 # 💫 About Me:
-👋 Hi there!
-I'm a recent Information Technology Graduate with a passion for Front End Development.<br><br>
+👋 Hello there!
+I'm a recent Information Technology graduate with a passion for Front End Development. 👨‍💻<br><br>

-🌱 Currently, I'm dedicated to honing my coding skills and expanding my knowledge base through various Udemy courses, where I've been actively engaged for the past 6 months.<br><br>
+🌟 Experience: I bring with me 6 years of expertise as a graphic designer, blending creativity with technical skills.
+Now, I'm excited to transition into the dynamic world of web development.<br><br>

+📚 Current Focus: Over the past 6 months, I've been dedicated to honing my coding skills through Udemy courses.
+I believe in continuous learning and improvement to stay ahead in the fast-paced tech industry.<br><br>

-💼 I'm eagerly seeking opportunities to contribute and grow as a Front End Developer.
+💼 Seeking Opportunities: I'm actively seeking opportunities to apply my design background and newly acquired development skills in a Front End Developer role.
+Let's build something awesome together! 🚀

 ## 🌐 Socials: